Salauyou/Fonetic/README.md

 - [`Word`](src/main/java/ru/iitdgroup/lingutil/text/Word.java)
-— representation of a piece of text as some string value, which internally "holds" mapping to source where it was initially extracted from.
+— representation of a piece of text as some string value, which internally holds mapping to source where it was initially extracted from.
 Across transformations, such mapping remains unchanged or may change accordingly if word length changes, so after all operations it is clear simple to align resulting